NotAShelf/blog.notashelf.dev/notes/2025-02-24-ssh-signing-commits.md

 ## Setting up SSH signing for Git commits

-For the longest of times, I have been running an obscure GPG setup that requires me to go back to my notes every time I wish to replicate it on a new machine or a friend's machine to help them set up GPG signing on their system.
+For the longest of times, I have been running an obscure GPG setup using Yubikeys that requires me to go back to my notes every time I wish to replicate it on a new machine or a friend's machine to help them set up GPG signing on their system.
 Today, after roughly 6 years of pushing GPG signed commits, I have learned about SSH signing[^1], and have decided to share my notes on setting it up.

 [Github Documentation]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account